sethpollack/ember-stickler/README.md

 **Component based validations for ember**

-Currently a WIP.

 Install with:

 ```
 ember install ember-stickler
 ```

-Validations are added with a rules attribute `rules=''` and are seperated by spaces.
+Validations are added with a rules attribute `rules=''` and are separated by spaces.
-Messages and defaults can be overridden with addional camelCased attributes formatted like `<validation-name><option>`.
+Messages and other defaults can be overridden with additional camelCased attributes formatted like `<validation-name><option>`.

 For example: